Isaac Paredes Player Props: Rays vs. Royals

-Isaac Paredes and his .488 on-base percentage over his past 10 games (122 points higher than his season-long percentage), will be in action for the Tampa Bay Rays versus the Kansas City Royals and Zack Greinke on June 23 at 6:40 PM ET.
+Isaac Paredes and his .500 on-base percentage over his past 10 games (133 points higher than his season-long percentage), will be in action for the Tampa Bay Rays against the Kansas City Royals and Jordan Lyles on June 24 at 4:10 PM ET.

-He had a hitless showing in his most recent game (0-for-2 with an RBI) against the Royals.
+In his most recent game he had a one-hit showing (1-for-4) against the Royals.

 Isaac Paredes Game Info & Props vs. the Royals